Those kid moments that don't make sense?

 "Why does my kid need to move all the time?"

-For some kids, movement is how their nervous system stays regulated enough to actually pay attention.
+For some kids, movement is how their brain and body system stays regulated enough to actually pay attention.
 If that's what's happening, the "distraction" starts to look a lot different.

 Support that fits the whole picture.